-i think i’ll always be a little bit in love with emmylou harris. here’s one reason why.
+I think I’ll always be a little bit in love with Emmylou Harris.
+Here’s one reason why.

-that’s live music. no auto-tune (yes — people use it even at live performances now, to maintain the charade that they can sing so audiences won’t throw beer bottles at them), no pre-recorded backing tracks. just singers who can sing and musicians who can play. how a voice like that can come out of someone so effortlessly, i have no idea. you can tell she doesn’t need to put any work into hitting the notes at all…she just opens her mouth and the magic comes out.
+That’s live music.
+No Auto-Tune (yes — people use that crap even during live performances now to maintain the charade that they can sing so audiences won’t throw beer bottles at them), no pre-recorded backing tracks, nothing.
+Just singers who can sing and musicians who can play.
+How a voice like that can come out of someone so effortlessly, I have no idea.
+You can tell she doesn’t need to put any work into hitting those notes.
+She just opens her mouth and the magic comes out.

 She’s sixty-three years old now and she’s still got that voice.

 I found a quote from Emmylou that I thought was really interesting:

 “Years ago, I had the experience of sitting around in a living room with a bunch of people and singing and playing, and it was like a spiritual experience.
 It was wonderful.
 And I decided then, what I was going to do with my life was play music, do music.
 In the making of records, I think over the years we’ve all gotten a little too technical, a little too hung up on getting things perfect.
 We’ve lost the living room.”

 I feel that.
 Kind of sums up a bit of the reasoning behind keeping things rough, in first or second-take territory, and leaving mistakes and imperfections in the mix, at least for me.
 I like the living room.
 I think it’s one of the very best places to be.